The healthier our skin is on the inside, the better it looks on the outside.

-That said, eating organ meats and slow cooked meat curries can still be a great way to consume collagen and HA.
-Just be careful not to eat too much, though, because organ meat has a high fat content.
-It’s also worth mentioning that collagen, when consumed from food, is also likely get broken down by the body and used for purposes other than helping build collagen.
+That said, eating organ meats and slow-cooked meat curries can still be a great way to consume collagen and HA.
+Just be careful not to eat too much, though, because organ meat has a high-fat content.
+It’s also worth mentioning that collagen, when consumed from food, is also likely to get broken down by the body and used for purposes other than helping build collagen.

 5] Leafy greens

 Cruciferous vegetables have plant nutrients called glucosinolates, which fight harmful bacteria and help heal wounds.
 In addition, the calcium from these nutrients helps regulate the salt content in our skin’s water, keeping it from getting dehydrated.